TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.19.md

 ---

-nevertheless thou shalt not build the house; but thy son that shall come forth out of thy loins, he shall build the house for my name.
+Nevertheless, you shall not build the house; but your son who shall come forth out of your body, he shall build the house for my name.'